 Everyone needs a lighthouse in their life.
 It doesn’t have to be one of the tall, solitary beacons we celebrate on National Lighthouse Day.
 However, those beautiful structures certainly serve as inspiration.

-We’ve been building them since antiquity, and their form and function have not changed much since then.
+We have been building them since antiquity and their form and function have not changed much since then.
 What started out as bonfires on coastal hilltops gave rise to today’s towers that help mariners safely navigate ports around the world.

 Our country’s venerable Sandy Hook Lighthouse, built in 1764, still performs as advertised at the southern end of New York Harbor.
 Lake Michigan rivals both coasts with 115 lighthouses varying in size, age and lantern types.